Olivier (comics): Fictional character history

 Olivier felt that the Punisher had gathered enough souls for him to launch an attack on the rest of Hell, and he caused the Punisher to despair over the lives taken by the Punisher.
 Castle was driven to suicide by Olivier's demonic servants, and he shot himself.
 Castle was then immediately resurrected by Gadriel, the guardian angel who had failed in Castle's defense.
 From his base in New York's Flatiron Building, Olivier sent his minions against Heaven's angels and the dominions of the other Lords of Hell, including Daimon Hellstrom, but was thwarted in his assassination attempt on Hellstrom by the Punisher and Gadriel.
 Olivier revealed to the Punisher that he was responsible for the deaths of the Punisher's family.
 The Punisher fought a reanimated Bruno Costa and the contact of the weapons of Heaven (the Punisher) and Hell (Bruno Costa) caused a dimensional portal to open through which the tentacles of Hell began to reach.
 The Punisher shot Olivier into the tentacles' embrace, and they immediately tore Olivier to pieces.
 The portal was sealed by Gadriel sacrificing his life.

 Olivier later resurfaced allied to the demon Pazuzu and several other entities serving on the court of Lucifer that were trying to open a portal to Earth with the help of a coven of witches.
 They were thwarted by Nightcrawler, Seth Walker, and Magik.

 The Egyptian deity Khonshu expressed interest in the Punisher, but was deterred from anointing him by the Punisher's connection to Olivier, remarking that the vigilante "belongs to another" and that he "flies his lord's banner" (the Punisher's skull insignia).

-During the "Fear Itself" storyline, Olivier attended the Devil's Advocacy to talk about the Serpent's actions on Earth.
+During the "Fear Itself" storyline, Olivier attended the Devil's Advocacy to discuss the Serpent's actions on Earth.